sfluor/synacor/notes.md

 To do so, it's advised to extract the confirmation algorithm.
 Indeed the last register value needs to be confirmed by a computationally expensive algorithm.

-Implementation of a logger to see the registers values.
+Implementation of a logger to see the registers values (not so relevant)

+Implementation of a new command "$" that can debug by printing the current register state.
+By forcing the R7 register to take a non zero value here we can trigger the confirmation process.
+We can notice that it calls the following memory addresses "6067 6056 6059 6061 6065 6027 6030 6034"

+It would be better if we had a file describing every instructions